OutSystems/docs-product/src/ref/apis/auto/charts-api.final.md

 The OutSystems API for plotting charts.

 You can create a chart by dragging a chart widget to the screen.
 The widget property `SourceDataPointList` is the list consisting of the `DataPoint` elements.
-The `DataPoint` element defines drawing of the chart: `Label`, `Value`, `DataSeriesName`, `Tooltip` and `Color`.
+The `DataPoint` element defines the drawing of the chart: `Label`, `Value`, `DataSeriesName`, `Tooltip` and `Color`.
 You need to provide values to the `DataPoint`, and in charts with more than one series, you need to specify each series you want to represent in the chart.

-OutSystems uses Highcharts 11.2.0 to generate the charts, and you should consult the [Highcharts documentation](https://api.highcharts.com/highcharts/) for implementation and the API.
+OutSystems uses Highcharts 11.4.6 to generate the charts, and you should consult the [Highcharts documentation](https://api.highcharts.com/highcharts/) for implementation and the API.

 ## Summary